NotBalds/gald/README.md

 # Installation:
 - Gald is header-only, just clone the repo:
 - ```git clone https://git.proggers.ru/NotBalds/gald```
-- And copy "include" folder to your project include directory
+- And copy "include" directory to your project include directory

 # Running an example
 - Install dependencies and run ```make``` in repo directory